Weyerhaeuser Co at Raymond James Institutional Investors Confere

-Collin Philip Mings - Raymond James & Associates, Inc., Research Division - Analyst
+Buck Horne - Raymond James & Associates, Inc., Research Division - SVP of Equity Research

-Good afternoon.
-I'm Collin Mings.
-I am the Timber REIT analyst here at Raymond James.
-I'm very excited again to welcome back Weyerhaeuser to our Institutional Investors Conference here in Orlando.
-Specifically we have with us President and CEO, Devin Stockfish; as well as Beth Baum, Vice President of Investor Relations.
-So very excited.
-They've made the trip down to Orlando here.
-After a few minutes of prepared remarks, Devin will take us through the slide deck and overview of the company.
-After that, I have some timely questions we'll kind of run through with Devin.
-But by all means, the audience has questions, look forward to your participation as well.
+All right.
+Hello.
+I think we are live.
+So thank you for joining us.
+My name is Buck Horne.
+I'm the housing analyst as well as residential real estate and now all things timber, covering the timber REIT industry for Raymond James.
+Really thrilled to be able to introduce you Weyerhaeuser, and we've got Devin Stockfish on the line, CEO of Weyerhaeuser; as well as Beth Baum and Andy Taylor, both IR directors at Weyerhaeuser and they're available as well.

-So with that very brief introduction, Devin, I'll let you can take it from here.
+And we're going to run through a very interesting presentation slides and of course, really topical with all the things that are happening in the housing market that are also driving tremendous demand for wood products, which Weyerhaeuser is the nation's and really North America's leading producers of lumber and wood products as well as the drivers for timber consumption and production.
+So lots of interesting derivatives related to what's happening in the housing market and the benefits accruing to Weyerhaeuser.

 |Access to All Earning Calls and Stock Analysis